-This document explores how Artificial Intelligence (AI) can be used safely and ethically by stakeholders in the Nigerian legal landscape.
+This document explores how Artificial Intelligence (AI) can reshape the Nigerian legal landscape.
+Responsible AI adoption that upholds human oversight, data privacy, and transparency in decision-making is crucial.

-Responsible AI adoption that upholds human oversight, data privacy, and transparency in decision-making is important.
-AI offers Nigerian lawyers valuable tools to enhance their practice.
+Al offers Nigerian lawyers valuable tools to enhance their practice.
 Automating repetitive tasks like contract review frees up time for complex legal matters requiring expertise and judgment.
-AI-powered legal research tools can analyze vast amounts of data, potentially leading to more accurate research and risk assessments.
-Ultimately, responsible AI adoption can lead to a more efficient and data-driven legal sector.
+Al-powered legal research tools can analyze vast amounts of data, potentially leading to more accurate research and risk assessments.
+Ultimately, responsible Al adoption can lead to a more efficient and data-driven legal sector.

-However, ensuring responsible use is very critical.
+However, ensuring responsible use is very important.
 Human oversight remains essential, with lawyers leveraging AI as a complementary tool, not a replacement for their critical thinking and legal expertise.
-Data privacy and security are also important considerations.
+Data privacy and security are paramount.
 Robust measures must be in place to comply with the Nigeria Data Protection Act 2023 (NDPA) and safeguard client confidentiality.
 Furthermore, transparency and explainability in AI decision-making processes are crucial for lawyers to understand the reasoning behind AI outputs and ensure they align with legal principles.

-Algorithmic bias, a potential pitfall of Al, necessitates careful selection and evaluation of Al tools to mitigate bias in legal outcomes.
+Algorithmic bias, a potential pitfall of AI, necessitates careful selection and evaluation of AI tools to mitigate bias in legal outcomes.
 Cybersecurity concerns require robust measures to protect sensitive legal data.
-The potential impact of Al on lawyers' roles necessitates adaptation and development of new skillsets.
+The potential impact of AI on lawyers' roles necessitates adaptation and development of new skillsets.